 What's the right cadence for 1:1s?

-Weekly for direct reports is the most common and effective cadence for most managers.
+Weekly for direct reports.
+That's what works for most managers.
 Bi-weekly creates too much lag: you lose context between sessions and the relationship becomes transactional.
-Monthly is generally too infrequent to be developmental.
+Monthly is almost always too infrequent to be developmental.